-Our pipeline and storage segment consists of the pipeline and storage operations of our Atmos Pipeline-Texas Division (APT) and our natural gas transmission operations in Louisiana.
+Our pipeline and storage segment consists of the regulated pipeline and storage operations of our Atmos Pipeline-Texas Division (APT) and our natural gas transmission operations in Louisiana.
 APT is one of the largest intrastate pipeline operations in Texas with a heavy concentration in the established natural gas producing areas of central, northern and eastern Texas, extending into or near the major producing areas of the Barnett Shale, the Texas Gulf Coast and the Permian Basin of West Texas.
 APT provides transportation and storage services to our Mid-Tex Division, other third-party local distribution companies, industrial and electric generation customers, as well as marketers and producers.
 Over 80 percent of this segment's revenues are derived from these APT services.
+These revenues are subject to traditional ratemaking governed by the Texas Railroad Commission (RRC).
 As part of its pipeline operations, APT owns and operates five underground storage facilities in Texas.